 10 Steps to Implementing a Cloud IAM Security Strategy

-Managing user identities requires the right tools and governance policies that can support future growth.
+Managing user identities requires an IAM Security Strategy that includes the right tools and governance policies that can support future growth.
 If you’re ready to make the commitment to a cloud identity and access management program, here’s what you need to get started.

-- Set your goals – Plan ahead for where you’d like to see your organization in terms of growth and scale, so you can create an IAM program that you won’t outgrow down the road.
+- Set your goals – Plan ahead for where you’d like to see your organization in terms of growth and scale, so you can create an IAM Security Strategy that you won’t outgrow down the road.

 - Prioritize vendors based on where you are now – With most vendors, there is an opportunity to scale.
 It’s important to find one that is realistic for where you are today but can also support you down the road.